mkpartners/cremedelacrm-www/content/post/salesforce-how-to-abcs-n.md

 Within each campaign record, you can upload attachments such as presentation decks, product or service specs, datasheets, etc. Easily create new contacts, opportunities, or cases linked to the campaign.
 Maintaining all information in one central location.
 {{< image src="/img/0_86opHANBNrqPCU0S.png" title="Image" >}}

-Additional reading materials can be found within [trailhead](https://trailhead.salesforce.com/content/learn/modules/campaign_basics) and if you still need a hand getting started or just getting more out of your org in general, [drop us a line!](https://appexchange.salesforce.com/appxConsultingListingDetail?listingId=a0N30000001gF9jEAE) We’re always happy to help.
+Additional reading materials can be found within [trailhead](https://trailhead.salesforce.com/content/learn/modules/campaign_basics)

 And we’ll see you in the cloud.